 - What happens if a founder is not fulfilling their obligations as described in the agreement?

-- Will decisions be determined by unanimous vote, majority vote, or other means of voting?
+- Will decisions be determined by unanimous, majority, or other voting means?

 - What will be the procedure if anyone wants to exit the business?
-Will the other founders be allowed to buy the existing founder’s shares of the company?
+Will the other founders be allowed to buy the existing founder’s company shares?
 How much will those shares cost?

 - Are the founders allowed to launch other businesses while readying the business for operation?

-- How will intellectual property (IP) be handled once the business starts growing by selling proprietary products and/or services?
+- How will intellectual property (IP) be handled once the business grows by selling proprietary products and/or services?
 Defining precisely how IP is under the sole ownership of the business is vital to protecting IP from unauthorized external use.

 Founders’ Agreement Sample